TundraMods/Shangsheng-Orbital/README & LICENSE.txt

 This mod can only be downloaded at Github.com/damonvv.
 If you notice any other downloadlink on any other website than mine, please let me know on the KSP forums.
 SootyShaderLoader is based on the custom shader importer by shadowmage and modyfied with permission by DMagic & Blowfish with custom modules and settings.

+Version 0.5
+- Updated to KSP 1.12.x
+- Added a shroud option to the XGX-62 Vacuum Engine (Disabled by default)
+- Moved interstage node lower
+- Updated Craft files

 Version 0.4
 - Updated to KSP 1.11
 - Added Modular Launch Pad clamp craft file